Chief Communications Officer – Office of Strategic Communications (R-01342)

 Appointment Date: The anticipated start date is negotiable.

-Application Deadline: Priority deadline is November 30, 2018.
-Review of applications will begin after the priority deadline and will continue until the position is filled.
+Application Deadline: Review of applications will begin immediately and will continue until position is filled.

 Salary: Commensurate with qualifications/experience.
 Competitive benefits.